 To add network host names:

-- 1. Start AppCenter, if it is not already running, using the desktop shortcut. - 2.
-In AppCenter toolbar, select System, then choose Configuration. - 3.
-Select the Remote tab.
+- 1. Open AppCenter for the K2 Media Client.

+- 2. In AppCenter toolbar, select System, then choose Configuration.

+- 3. Select the Remote tab.

 The Remote Settings dialog box displays, showing any network host names that have been added.